Getting started with the analyze-deployment-tooling repository

 tar.gz

-file (On Windows, run the commands from a WSL terminal.
-Start > wsl):cd /home/<user>
+file (On Windows, run these commands from a WSL terminal.
+Start > WSL):cd /home/<user>

 - On Windows, copy the